okdev99/ffmpeg-auto/README.md

-# ATTENTION!
-Script seems to work, but no actual testing has been done.
-Please do not use.

 # ffmpeg-auto
 A script that tries to automate option handling to ffmpeg using mediainfo.

+Currently only supports framerate, resolution and some aspect ratio specific resolution options.
+Script seems to work, but it has not been used much so it might be buggy.

 Necessary programs:
 - ffmpeg